Creatine? Yes, we’ve heard of it, we’ve seen it, it’s a white powder, and guys take it to bulk, right?

 The Struggle: How Creatine Aids Fat Loss

 • Can be taken alone or with beta-alanine for greater training intensity and lean muscle mass over time.
 The more lean muscle you have, the more 24/7 natural fat burner you have.

-• Does not need to be taken with carbs or sugar for an insulin spike to provide muscles with nutrients to be effective as previously thought.
+• It does not need to be taken with carbs or sugar for an insulin spike.

-• On strict diets such as the keto diet when energy is low, creatine monohydrate can provide that extra boost to maintain adequate training output.
+• Are you on a strict diets such as the keto diet?
+Is your energy is low?
+Creatine monohydrate can provide that extra energy boost.

 • Will not directly impact stress hormones such as adrenaline or cortisol that promote fat storage.

 Dosage and Cycling Off